-The COVID-19 outbreak continues to rapidly evolve.
-The extent to which the outbreak may impact our business, preclinical studies and planned clinical trials will depend on future developments, which are highly uncertain and cannot be predicted with confidence, such as the ultimate geographic spread of the disease, the duration of the outbreak, travel restrictions and other actions to contain the outbreak or address its impact, such as social distancing and quarantines or lock-downs in the United States and other countries, business closures or business disruptions and the effectiveness of actions taken in the United States and other countries to contain and address the disease.
+The COVID-19 outbreak continues to evolve rapidly.
+The extent to which the outbreak may impact our business, preclinical studies and planned clinical trials will depend on future developments, which are highly uncertain and cannot be predicted with confidence, such as the ultimate geographic spread of the disease, the duration of the outbreak, travel restrictions and other actions to contain the outbreak or address its impact, such as social distancing and quarantines or lockdowns in the United States and other countries, business closures or business disruptions and the effectiveness of actions taken in the United States and other countries to contain and address the disease.

-We are early in our development efforts.
-If we are unable to advance B-VEC and KB105 through clinical trials, obtain regulatory approval and ultimately commercialize B-VEC or KB105, or if we experience significant delays in doing so, our business will be materially harmed.
+We are a development-stage company.
+If we are unable to advance B-VEC, KB105, and KB301 through clinical trials, obtain regulatory approval and ultimately commercialize B-VEC, KB105, or KB301, or if we experience significant delays in doing so, our business will be materially harmed.

-We are early in our development efforts and B-VEC entered its first clinical trial in May 2018, and KB105 entered its first clinical trial in September 2019.
-The development and commercialization of B-VEC or KB105 (or any other product candidate we may develop) is subject to many uncertainties, including the following:
+We are a development-stage company, and B-VEC entered its first clinical trial in May 2018, KB105 entered its first clinical trial in September 2019, and KB301 entered its first trial in August 2020.
+The development and commercialization of B-VEC, KB105, or KB301 (or any other product candidate we may develop) is subject to many uncertainties, including the following:

-- successful enrollment and completion of clinical trials; - positive results from our current and planned future clinical trials; - receipt of regulatory approvals from applicable regulatory authorities; - successful development of our internal manufacturing processes on an ongoing basis and maintenance of our existing arrangements with third-party manufacturers for clinical supply; - commercial launch of B-VEC and KB105, if and when approved, whether alone or in collaboration with others; - acceptance of B-VEC and KB105, if and when approved, by patients, the medical community and third-party payors;
+- successful enrollment and completion of clinical trials; - positive results from our current and planned future clinical trials; - receipt of regulatory approvals from applicable regulatory authorities; - successful development of our internal manufacturing processes on an ongoing basis and maintenance of our existing arrangements with third-party manufacturers for clinical supply; - · commercial launch of B-VEC, KB105, and KB301, if and when approved, whether alone or in collaboration with others; - acceptance of B-VEC, KB105, and KB301, if and when approved, by patients, the medical community and third-party payors;

-If we fail in one or more of these factors in a timely manner or at all, we could experience significant delays or an inability to successfully commercialize B-VEC and KB105, which would materially harm our business.
-If we do not receive regulatory approvals for B-VEC and KB105, our business, financial condition, results of operations and prospects could be materially and adversely affected.
+If we fail in one or more of these factors in a timely manner or at all, we could experience significant delays or an inability to successfully commercialize B-VEC, KB105, and KB301, which would materially harm our business.
+If we do not receive regulatory approvals for B-VEC, KB105, and KB301, our business, financial condition, results of operations and prospects could be materially and adversely affected.

-Our lead candidate, B-VEC, is in early stage development, and there is no guarantee that the results from preclinical studies will be indicative of our ability to complete or the results to be obtained in the current or future studies and clinical trials.
+Our lead candidate, B-VEC, is still in clinical development, and there is no guarantee that the results from preclinical studies will be indicative of our ability to complete or the results to be obtained in the current Phase 3 clinical trials.